 Unfortunately, the damage has made it difficult, verging on impossible, for people to get the reproductive healthcare they need, or any form of healthcare for that matter.
 People were travelling upwards of 100km to get to healthcare facilities and, even then, they may find them flooded or empty of staff.
 That’s why out mobile clinics are crucial.
 They’re reaching people where they are.

 Our teams are made up of incredible local healthcare specialists who can best provide these services.
 But we need more money and resources so we can reach more people.
 That’s how the global community can help us.

 Pakistan is responsible for less than 1% of global greenhouse gas emissions.
 This is the reality of the climate crisis: the communities that have contributed the least are suffering the most.

 The future impact of the floods is unimaginable.
 The damage and economic losses will be felt by the people of Pakistan for years to come, and a food crisis looms.

 But what we know right now is there are millions of people in need of urgent help.
 As Dr Tasneem and Shahrukh have told us, people urgently need health services.
 And MSS are in Pakistan right now delivering high-quality, comprehensive, and inclusive sexual and reproductive healthcare—often an afterthought in crisis responses, and chronically under-resourced and under-funded by the global community.
-We must do all that we can to support MSS as their brave team members risk their own safety to provide sexual and reproductive health services to the people in these flood-affected areas.
+We must do all that we can to support MSS as their brave team members.
 They are driven by their belief that it’s essential that women and girls have access to reproductive choice, no matter what.